pavanravva/A-Machine-Learning-Approach-for-Predicting-Upper-Limb-Motion-Intentions-with-Multimodal-Data/README.md

 # A-Machine-Learning-Approach-for-Predicting-Upper-Limb-Motion-Intentions-with-Multimodal-Data

-This is the repository for the study "A-Machine-Learning-Approach-for-Predicting-Upper-Limb-Motion-Intentions-with-Multimodal-Data"
+This repository corresponds to the study titled 'A Machine Learning Approach for Predicting Upper Limb Motion Intentions with Multimodal Data.'
+To reference this paper, please use the following citation:

+[]

 ## Used Models and Evaluation: